skiptirengu/anitomy-js/README.md

 ## Usage

 _anitomy-js_ provides two methods: `parse` and `parseSync`.
-Both methods accept single filename input or, an array of filenames for batch parsing.
+Both methods accept single filename input or an array of filenames for batch parsing.

 Additionally you can pass an object as the last parameter to change Anitomy's original parsing options.
-The options are the following:
+The options are:

 - `allowed_delimiters` - defaults to `" _.&+,|"`
 - `ignored_strings` - defaults to `[]`